w-schwier/viagogo/README.md

 ### Challenges

-I had trouble with doubling and stubbing, however, I also feel with a bit more time I would of got there.
+I had trouble with doubling and stubbing, however, I also feel with a bit more time I would have got there.